TylerV-137/Calculator/README.md

 # Calculator
-Simple Calculator using Qt
+Simple Calculator using Qt and C++ code

 Integers and doubles.

-Calculates:
-+
--
-*
-/
-pow
-%
+Calculates: addition, subtraction, multiplication, division, pow and %